-These consolidated financial statements have been prepared using consistent accounting policies and methods used in the preparation of the Company's annual audited consolidated financial statements.
-Certain comparative information has been reclassified to conform to the current period's presentation.
+These consolidated financial statements have been prepared using consistent accounting policies and methods used in the preparation of the Company's annual audited consolidated financial statements for the year ended December 31, 2020.
 Refer to note 5 which states the Company's accounting policy in connection with an equity-accounted investment made in the current period.

-These consolidated financial statements were authorized for issue by the Board of Directors effective August 11, 2021.
+These consolidated financial statements were authorized for issue by the Board of Directors effective November 10, 2021.